AsyncNinja/article-moving-to-nice-asynchronous-swift-code/ARTICLE.md

 extension MyViewController {
   func present(personWithID identifier: String) {
     self.myService.person(identifier: identifier) {
-      [weak self] (person, error) in //do not forget weak self DispatchQueue.main.async {
-        [weak self] in // do not forget ot dispatch to main, do not forget weak self guard let strongSelf = self else { return }
+      [weak self] (person, error) in // do not forget weak self DispatchQueue.main.async { // do not forget to dispatch to main [weak self] in // do not forget weak self guard let strongSelf = self else { return }
         if let error = error {
           strongSelf.present(error: error)